Question

 Evolution is a ruthless optimizer for defeating visual detection.
 It's one of computer vision's hardest problems for good reason.

-Many animals have evolved over millions of years to be visually undetectable, to predators, prey, and humans.
+Many animals have evolved over millions of years to be visually hard to spot, to predators, prey, and humans.
 COD10K is a dataset of 10,000 images of these animals in the wild, each with a ground truth mask.

 We applied every lesson from the previous two experiments.
 More data: 6,000 training images, augmented to 12,000 with horizontal flips.
 Bigger model: we upgraded from MobileSAM (40M parameters) to SAM ViT-H, the largest SAM variant at 636M parameters.
 Combined loss: 50% BCE + 50% Dice loss.
-BCE forces pixel-perfect boundaries; Dice maintains shape coherence.
-Multi-prompt training: we randomly alternated between center-point prompts and bounding box prompts, so the model couldn't rely on memorizing a prompt pattern.
-It had to actually understand where the animal was.
+BCE forces pixel-level boundaries; Dice keeps the mask shape coherent.
+Multi-prompt training randomly alternated between center-point prompts and bounding box prompts, so the model couldn't rely on memorizing a prompt pattern.
+It had to actually learn where the animal was.

 The training curves were everything we wanted: steady, gradual improvement over 7 epochs, loss dropping from 0.142 to 0.106 with no spikes, no collapses.